 Bluemont in Clarke County, Virginia — The American South (Mid-Atlantic)

-Erected by Shenandoah University's McCormick Civil War Institute.
-(Marker Number 1.)
+Erected by Shenandoah University, Virginia Civil War Trails.

 Location.
-39° 8.164′ N, 77° 52.179′ W. Marker is in Bluemont, Virginia, in Clarke County.
-Marker is on Parker Lane south of Alder Lane, on the left when traveling north.
+39° 8.999′ N, 77° 51.58′ W. Marker is in Bluemont, Virginia, in Clarke County.
+Marker can be reached from the intersection of Parker Lane and Alder Lane, on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: 1492 Parker Lane, Bluemont VA 20135, United States of America.
+Marker is at or near this postal address: 1400 Parker Lane, Bluemont VA 20135, United States of America.
 Touch for directions.

 Categories. • War, US Civil •

 Credits.
 This page was last revised on May 3, 2019.
-This page originally submitted on May 1, 2019, by Allen C. Browne of Silver Spring, Maryland.
-This page has been viewed 78 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on May 1, 2019, by Allen C. Browne of Silver Spring, Maryland.
-7. submitted on May 2, 2019, by Allen C. Browne of Silver Spring, Maryland. • Bernard Fisher was the editor who published this page.
+This page originally submitted on May 2, 2019, by Allen C. Browne of Silver Spring, Maryland.
+This page has been viewed 57 times since then.
+Photos: 1, 2, 3, 4, 5, 6. submitted on May 2, 2019, by Allen C. Browne of Silver Spring, Maryland. • Bernard Fisher was the editor who published this page.